maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 Currently the application builds with Qt5 and shows the main window and settings, but any playlists do not yet render.

-**If anyone feels like helping out, that would be much appreciated!**
+**If anyone feels like helping out, it would be much appreciated!**

 .. image:: /images/omp-initial-1.png
   :height: 385px